Do I need a Building Permit?

 Why can’t I have a specific time for my inspection?

 On any given day we conduct between 20–40 inspections across all areas of Victoria.
 Most commonly we get asked if an inspection can be first or last up on the day.
 Whilst we’ll do our best to meet your needs, we need to factor in travel times, inspector availability, the type of inspections, locality & the complexity of the project.
 For this reason, we can only confirm an AM or PM timeslot.
 Inspections are only conducted on weekdays.

 When your building permit is issued it will be emailed to you along with stamped plans.
 A copy will also be provided to council.
 You are unable to commence works without a valid building permit in place.

 You must commence works by the date nominated on your permit – which is 1 year from the date of issue of the Building Permit.
 For domestic projects your works must be completed 1 year after the commence by date on your permit.
 For commercial projects your works must be completed 2 years after the commence by date on your permit.

 What does BAMS stand for?

 Building Activity Management System.
 It is the new system that the VBA will use to allocate building permit numbers, report on prescribed events during construction & collect important data related to construction activity in Victoria.
-More info at https://www.vba.vic.gov.au/building/bams
+Please refer to the Victorian Building Authority (VBA) Website. https://www.vba.vic.gov.au/